Heatherton

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Heatherton has 30 active public transport stops, all of which are bus stops.
 These stops are served by 10 different routes that together facilitate 1,151 weekly passenger trips.
-The accessibility of transport in Heatherton is rated as good, with residents located an average of 292 meters from the nearest stop.
+Residents have good access to these stops, with an average distance of 292 meters to the nearest one.
+Most residents in this primarily residential area commute outwards.
+Cars remain the primary mode of transport at 87%, while trains are used by 7% of residents.
+On average, there are 1.5 vehicles per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport